naoto-aoki-fy/ruby27_snap/README.md

 This repository contains simple scripts for installing Ruby 2.7 from a Snap package and configuring the environment to use it.

 - **snap_download.sh** – Downloads a package from the Snap repository.
-The destination filename can be specified as an optional argument.
+The destination directory for the `.snap` and `.assert` files can be specified as an optional argument; the directory is created if it does not exist.
 - **install_ruby.sh** – Installs Ruby 2.7 using a downloaded Snap package,
-  skipping steps when files already exist and only running `apt` commands when required packages are missing.
+  skipping extraction when the destination directory already exists and only running `apt` commands when required packages are missing.
 - **activate.sh** – Sets environment variables for running Ruby 2.7 and saves
   the previous values so they can be restored with `deactivate.sh`.
 - **deactivate.sh** – Restores the environment to its previous state.